-The related party transactions set out in note 25 to the Financial Statements constitute continuing connected transactions of the Company and the Company has complied with the disclosure requirements in Chapter 14A of the Listing Rules.
+The related party transactions set out in note 23 to the Financial Statements constitute continuing connected transactions of the Company and the Company has complied with the disclosure requirements in Chapter 14A of the Listing Rules.

 Deloitte Touche Tohmatsu, the Company's auditors, were engaged to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+In the opinion of the Directors, sufficient access was given to Deloitte Touche Tohmatsu to the Group records for the purpose of reporting on the continuing connected transactions.
 Deloitte Touche Tohmatsu have issued their unqualified letter containing their findings and conclusions in respect of the continuing connected transactions disclosed above by the Group in accordance with Rule 14A.56 of the Listing Rules.
 A copy of the auditors' letter has been provided by the Company to the Stock Exchange.